not-an-aardvark/lucky-commit/README.md

 ## What?

-With this simple command, you can change the start of your git commit hashes to whatever you want.
+With this simple tool, you can change the start of your git commit hashes to whatever you want.

 ```bash
 $ git log